assemble/grunt-assemble-sitemap/README.md

 ***

-_This file was generated on Thursday, October 17, 2013._
+_This file was generated on Friday, October 18, 2013._